Kong/docs.konghq.com/app/docs/0.6.x/plugin-development/entities-cache.md

 | `entity`                           | Table  | The most recent updated entity, or the entity deleted or created.
 | `old_entity`                       | Table  | Only for update events, the old version of the entity.

 The entities being transmitted in the `entity` and `old_entity` properties do not have all the fields defined in the schema, but only a subset.
-This is required because every event is sent in a UDP packet which has a size limit of 512 bytes.
+This is required because every event is sent in a UDP packet with a payload size limit of 512 bytes.
 This subset is being returned by the `marshall_event` function in the schema, that you **must** implement.

 #### marshall_event